-Your physiotherapist will also teach you knee exercises to do in your bed.
+Your physiotherapist will also teach you hip exercises to do in your bed.
 These exercises are for you to do independently throughout the day.
 This is essential in order for your joint replacement surgery to be successful.
-It may also be appropriate for you to start sitting in a chair for some of your meals, - your physiotherapist and nurse will advise you when it is safe to do so.
+It may also be appropriate for you to start sitting in a chair for some of your meals - your physiotherapist and nurse will advise you when it is safe to do so.

-Throughout days one to three after your operation you will continue working towards your goal of going home early or on time (day 3 after surgery).
+Throughout days one to three after your operation you will continue working towards your goal of going home by (day 3 after surgery) or as per your surgeon's requirement.